3Edges/LdapGraphLoader/README.md

 Finally (v 3.0), the Analyzer could apply the suggested optimizations directly to the LDAP directory.

+Note that the Loader can also be just used as such: an LDAP to Graph loader tool.

 ### Features
 Currently at *version 1* (December 2015), the Graph Analyzer has the following features: